seldonian-framework/Tutorials/_tutorials/decision_trees.md

 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">
 <h5 id="summary">Summary</h5>
 <p>
-    In this tutorial, we introduced two tree-based models that can be trained with the Seldonian Toolkit.
+    In this tutorial, we introduced two tree-based models that can be trained to satisfy behavioral constraints with the Seldonian Toolkit.
 The first is a decision tree model (SDTree) which takes an initial decision tree trained with Scikit-Learn's DecisionTreeClassifier and tunes the leaf node label probabilities subject to fairness constraints using the toolkit's KKT-based optimization technique for candidate selection.
 We extend the basic SDTree model to a Seldonian random forest model, which takes an initial random forest trained with Scikit-Learn's RandomForestClassifier and, like in the single decision tree case, tunes the leaf node label probabilities of all trees in the forest.
-We provided our implementation of both of these models, and showed that the technique can work regardless of the library or method used to create the initial decision tree or random forest.
+We provided our implementation of both of these models, but we stress that the technique can work regardless of the library or method used to create the initial decision tree or random forest.
 These techniques could also be extended to support other tree-based models such as boosted trees and other tree-bagging models.
+We encourange and support pull requests with new models, such as a new tree-based model.
 </p>

 <p>
-    We showed how to apply the Seldonian decision tree and Seldonian random forest models to an actual machine learning problem -- the GPA prediction problem with five fairness constraints from Tutorial E. Both models perform well, with the random forest slightly outperforming and requiring less data than the decision tree.
-The tree-based models were outperformed and required more data than the Seldonian logistic regressor.
+    We showed how to apply the Seldonian decision tree and Seldonian random forest models to an actual machine learning problem -- the GPA prediction problem with five fairness constraints from Tutorial E. Both models perform well and are always fair, with the random forest slightly outperforming and requiring less data to achieve fairness than the decision tree.
+The Seldonian logistic regressor from Tutorial E outperformed the Seldonian tree-based models.
 This is likely application-specific, and we are interested to see results applying Seldonian tree-based models to other problems.
 </p>

 </div>